Why the Scientists Failed

 In their self-censorship, scientists tended to delude themselves that they have done their full duty to society by publishing their findings in scientific journals.
 However, they failed to understand that facts don’t communicate themselves; that they require dissemination, explanation, and aggressive advocacy.

-While this self-censorship has waned amid the frightening reality of growing climate-related catastrophes, it rendered scientists inadequate sources of information on the dangers of climate disruption.
+While this self-censorship has recently waned amid growing climate-related catastrophes, it rendered scientists inadequate sources of information on climate disruption’s dangers.

 In a large windowless room in Greenbelt, Maryland, sits a phalanx of black, monolithic computer cabinets.
 Rows of furiously blinking indicator lights reflect the pace of computation going on within their 129,000 processors.
 This is the Discover supercomputing cluster at NASA’s Center for Climate Simulation.[36]
 It is among a multitude of centers worldwide that enlist supercomputers to model the global climate.

-Researchers first construct a climate model—an intricate network of equations—based on fundamental physical principles.
-Then, in an effort to predict the course of climate disruption, they their feed their models data on such phenomena as solar radiation; greenhouse gases; and aerosols emitted from fossil fuels, fires, and volcanoes.
+Researchers construct climate models—intricate networks of equations—based on fundamental physical principles.
+Then, in an effort to predict the future course of climate disruption, they their feed their models data on such phenomena as solar radiation; greenhouse gases; and aerosols emitted from fossil fuels, fires, and volcanoes.

 The models then produce scenarios of possible future climates—including temperatures, precipitation, snow and ice cover, winds, and atmospheric and ocean circulation.
 The climate modelers then compare those outputs with measurements from the real world.
 They then “tune” their models’ equations until they match real-world measurements.
 Once they decide their models adequately reflect reality, they begin to pose “what-if” questions to seek to predict future climates.[37]